 Striped bass, or rockfish are a favorite migratory species found along the east coast.
 Read about their habitat and suggested ways to fish for this longer, sleeker relative of the white bass.

 King Salmon or Chinook are one of the most popular saltwater fish species on the west coast.
 Find tips on hooking this favorite of the Pacific salmon group.

 A migratory fish that can be found along the East Coast, this fish is known for its sharp teeth.
 Find suggested baits and lures for this voracious saltwater fish.

 Redfish or red drum can be found from the Gulf of Mexico up the east coast of the Atlantic.
 Learn more about fishing methods for this hard fighter.

-	The largest Pacific flathead, halibut are popular species to catch when pier and surf fishing.
-Find out more about this fish species and how to catch this coldwater dwelling fish species.
+The largest Pacific flathead, halibut are popular saltwater fish species to catch when pier and surf fishing.
+Find out more about this common saltwater fish and how to catch this coldwater dwelling species.

 Just remember, before you plan a saltwater fishing trip, it's important that you check your state fishing regulations to make sure you know the slot limits, bag limits, and seasons for each type of species.